Lambert-Nguyen/cosmo-management/docs/reports/FIXES_AND_IMPROVEMENTS_2025-09-12.md

 - ✅ **Optimized Performance**
 - ✅ **Complete Documentation**

-The Aristay Property Management System is ready for production deployment with confidence in its stability, security, and functionality.
+The Cosmo Property Management System is ready for production deployment with confidence in its stability, security, and functionality.

 ---
 *Report generated on September 12, 2025*